Nationwide Process Services

 Serving process across state lines can be tricky.
 Some states recognize the Uniform Interstate Deposition and Discovery Act, which makes the process easy.
-Others do not, and there are more steps that must be taken before a subpoena or other legal document can be served upon its recipient.
+Others do not, and more steps must be taken before a subpoena or other legal document can be served upon its recipient.
+An experienced nationwide process server can be hard to find.

 At Torri’s Legal Services, we have years of experience serving process in every state.
 However, even though we’ve done it before, we never assume we immediately know the laws of another state.
 Instead, when we receive a request to serve process in another state, we double-check the laws to see if there have been any updates or changes since we last served process there.